 -- Holy Quran, 2:282

-In the simplest possible terms, a Ricardian Contract is a document defining a type of value for issuance over the Internet.
+In the simplest possible terms, a Ricardian contract is a document defining a valuable thing, such as the issuance of an asset over the Internet.

-The document is signed in OpenPGP cleartext form by the Legal Issuer's contract signing key.
-The appropriate OpenPGP keys are included to verify the chain of integrity.
+The document is signed in cleartext form by the Legal Issuer's contract signing key.
+The appropriate keys are included to verify the chain of integrity.
+Hence, the Ricardian contract is generally self-verifying.

 A unique identifier is formed by a canonical message digest (hash) which provides a secure (unforgeable) identifier.
 This identifier is then placed in every transaction as the descriptor to the issuance or instrument, thus forming a secure link from the written contract to every transaction in the accounting system.